Research Ethics Committee

 Important changes to the Data Protection Act 1998

-On 25 May 2018 the current regulations covered by the Data Protection Act 1998 (DPA) will change.
-The new regulations will fall under the General Data Protection Regulations (GDPR).
+On 25 May 2018 the current regulations covered by the Data Protection Act 1998 (DPA) changed.
+The new regulations fall under the General Data Protection Regulations (GDPR).
 Many of the concepts and principles are the same as those in the current DPA, however, there are a few new elements and significant enhancements, so you will have to do some things for the first time and some things will need to be done differently.
-Further information on the changes and your responsibility as a researcher can be found on the ICO website.
+Templates have been designed by the University of Nottingham Research Ethics Committee for use by researchers.
+Please visit the School Ethics page to access the templates for your study.

 University of Nottingham Policy on Research Ethics